top of page

 University of Oxford

-I teach small group tutorials for the International Security & Innovation (ISI) course at the University of Oxford's Department of Political & International Relations.
-This course is designed to give students a deep understanding of emerging technologies & security threats through weekly case studies and writing assignments that encourage them to engage with empirics thats are situated within a broader theoretical framework.
-Thematic modules cover AI Safety, Disinformation & Misinformation, Terrorist & Violent Extremism Content, Content Moderation, Hostile Foreign States, Non-State Actors, Influence Campaigns, US-China Technology Competition, Investment & Innovation, Shaping Public Policy.
+I teach the International Security & Innovation (ISI) course at the University of Oxford's Department of Political & International Relations through small group tutorials delivered weekly across the Michaelmas or Hilary terms.
+This course is designed to give students a deep understanding of emerging technologies & security threats through weekly case studies and writing assignments that encourage them to engage with empirics that are situated within broader theoretical frameworks from political science and international relations.
+Thematic modules cover AI Safety, Cybersecurity, Hybrid Threats, Terrorist & Violent Extremism Content, Disinformation & Medical Misinformation, Hash-sharing Databases and Behavioural Signals, Hostile Foreign States, Non-State Actors, Influence Campaigns, US-China Technology Competition, Investment & Innovation, Shaping Public Policy.
 In the courses, weekly writing assignments, students are asked to develop arguments exploring how each aspect of these challenges interact with each other and can be addressed by policy-makers and scholars working closely together.
+Students are expected to engage deeply with the reading list and the assigned readings each week as the prepare their essays.
 I have taught a range of students including visiting students from the United States as well as Politics, Philosophy, and Economics students from the Department of Politics & International Relations, Oxford and St Catherine's College Oxford

 Politics in the Middle East 211